3. Signs in the Sky

 Suddenly, a rich laugh reverberated across Seoul, and people who were shocked by it turned their heads toward the source of the sound.

-Out of sudden, the nearby billboards flickered without warning.
+Then, out of sudden, the nearby billboards buzzing without warning.

 Bzzt-bzzt-zzrrt.

 The sound of the disturbance was like a surge of electricity before it finally stabilized.
-And there it was, that same face, now displayed on every glowing screen, on every panel that still survived the flames and havoc.
+And there it was, that same face, now displayed on every glowing panel that still survived the flames and havoc.

 Hundreds of identical faces flashed across the city's screens, each of their smiles are all the same.
 Mocking.